Bmaina/dofa-eurosat-segmentation/README.md

 | Training Samples | 400 |
 | Training Epochs | 5 |

 > **Why These Numbers Matter:** Training a 140M parameter model from scratch would require millions of images and weeks of GPU time.
-By using DOFA's pretrained weights and only training 35M parameters (25% of the model), we achieved a functional segmentation pipeline in minutes on a standard laptop CPU — demonstrating the power of transfer learning with foundation models.
+By using DOFA's pretrained weights and only training 35M parameters (25% of the model), we achieved a functional segmentation pipeline in minutes on a standard laptop CPU, demonstrating the power of transfer learning with foundation models.

 The model uses **Mean Intersection over Union (mIoU)** as its primary evaluation metric.
 IoU measures how much the predicted region for each class overlaps with the actual ground truth region.
 A perfect prediction scores 1.0, random guessing scores close to 0.